LiMinggang/madedit-mod/README.txt

 New: History files bar, open recent file list from tool bar #144
 New: Save user config of "quick search bar" #149
 New: New MadPython API WholeLineSelection and GetIndentCountByPos
+New: Support JSON highlighting by using JavaScript syntax
 Fix: A bug in the "quick search bar" #143
 Fix: A bug in replace all introduced by code change for #119
 Fix: An issue of wxWidgets while scroll result window by mouse wheel